teisdbr/winlibrs-docs-test/data-elements.md

 {% assign error = site.data.error["16058"] -%}
 3 | {{error.descc6}} | {{error.err_no}} | {{ error.err_message }}

+___

+### Notes:
-`Note: Clearance Indicator (C6) is used in the Arrestee Segment (60) to indicate whether this arrest produced a clearance, or is an additional arrest on a previously cleared incident that is outside the agency's base date.`
+* `Clearance Indicator (C6) is used in the Arrestee Segment (60) to indicate whether this arrest produced a clearance, or is an additional arrest on a previously cleared incident that is outside the agency's base date.`

 <br>